elucid503/elucid503/README.md

 # Hello World!
 I'm Elucid, a developer from New York.
-I manage a growing startup Sprout, where I work on whatever I'm told is impossible.
+I manage a growing startup: Sprout, where I work on whatever I'm told is impossible.
 Aside from always trying to innovate, I love to perfect my work, and I never give up.
 Innovating requires failing.

 - [My Portfolio](https://elucid.vip)
 - [Sprout](https://sproutsoftware.xyz)